Mikhail Nikolaevich Artemenkov

 Mikhail Nikolaevich Artemenkov (born November 7, 1978, in Smolensk) is a Russian historian and teacher.
 From 2017 to 2019, Artemenkov was the acting rector of Smolensk State University.

+In 2022, Atremenkov became famous for flagrant violation of labour rights.
+The party 'Just Russia' called the staff redunadancy organised by Artemenkov 'a dirty story'.
+In 2023, Federal Service for Labour and Employment admitted that labour rights are violated at Smolensk State University.

+The rectorship of Artemenkov is characterized by speedy clericalisation of Smolensk State University, along with the deterioration of labour conditions.
+The local journalists pointed out that the clericalization and the deterioration in employment conditions are interdependent.
+During his rectorship, the federal university went through the pandemic of Coronovirus.
+In the course of pandemic, the university was purely unable to normalise distance learning.

 Early life

 Mikhail Nikolaevich Artemenkov was born in a family of builders.
+He attended the 26th school in Smolensk.
+In his schooldays, he was very interested in history and literature about adventures.

+In 1995, Artemenkov enrolled in Smolensk Pedagogical Institute, and, since 1995, according to his words, he hasn't left this institution of higher education.
+His thesis supervisor was Yury Yevgenievich Ivonin, a specialist in Western history.
 In 2000, Artemenkov graduated from Smolensk State University with a degree in history.
 In 2003, he completed his postgraduate studies at the same institution.
+Initially, he worked as a demonstrator at the same institution.
 In the same year, he defended his doctoral thesis on English foreign policy in the course of French religious wars.
 In 2006, he became a candidate of history.

 In 2011, Artemenkov graduated from Saratov State Academy of Law with a degree in jurisprudence.